jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

   (a) unless a certificate in the prescribed form has been given in writing by an authorised officer of the territorial authority in whose district the land is situated to the effect that—
     (i) every building (if any) shown on the plan has been erected, and all other development work has been carried out, to the extent necessary to enable all the boundaries of every unit and the common property shown on the plan to be physically measured; and
     (ii) every principal unit shown on the plan conforms to the definition of principal unit in section 7:
-  (b) unless a certificate in the prescribed form has been given in writing by a registered valuer showing the ownership interest or proposed ownership interest fixed under section 38 for each of the units on the plan:
+  (b) unless a certificate in the prescribed form has been given in writing by a registered valuer showing the ownership interest or proposed ownership interest assessed under section 38(2) for each of the units on the plan:
   (c) until it has been approved in accordance with section 9 of the Cadastral Survey Act 2002.
 (3) In addition to the restrictions in subsection (2), a unit plan for the subdivision of a principal unit must not be deposited—
-  (a) unless the registered owner of any mortgage, encumbrance, or charge affecting the principal unit and every caveator whose caveat against the principal unit was lodged with the Registrar before deposit of the plan, have consented in writing to its being deposited:
+  (a) unless the registered owner of any mortgage, encumbrance, or charge affecting the principal unit and every caveator whose caveat against the principal unit was lodged with the Registrar before deposit of the plan, have consented in writing to its being deposited.
-  (b) unless a certificate in the prescribed form has been given in writing by a registered valuer assessing the ownership interest of the principal unit being subdivided to create the subsidiary unit title development.
+  (b)

 ### 33 Further provisions relating to restrictions on deposit of unit plans
 (1) Section 32(1)﻿(b) and (c) do not prevent the deposit of a plan in any case where 1 computer register may properly be created for the land to which the plan relates.